francois-durand/my_toy_package/README.rst

 In a browser, you can go to your GitHub account to check that everything is there.
 If not, do an initial commit in
 PyCharm: VCS → Commit...

+N.B.: if you use a public GitHub repository, using PyPI is free (but not for a private repository).

 Install Dev Requirements
 ========================